Friday, November 9, 2012

 "Severely."
 That one word, more than "I like being able to fire people," or "47 percent," or "Ten thousand bucks?" or even "Let Detroit go bankrupt," may have doomed him.
 You may not hear any other observer of the election say it.
 But "severe" has connotations of "bad," "harsh," "harmful."
 You hear of a man in a hospital being "severely injured," a soldier being "severely wounded."

-Thinking he needed to appease the hard right may also have been a reason why Romney chose Representative Paul Ryan of Wisconsin as the Vice Presidential nominee, instead of a more moderate conservative, such as Senator Rob Portman of Ohio, or Governor Kelly Ayotte of New Hampshire.
+Thinking he needed to appease the hard right may also have been a reason why Romney chose Ryan as the Vice Presidential nominee, instead of a more moderate conservative, such as Portman, or Governor Kelly Ayotte of New Hampshire.

 Which leads directly to...